Litre: Definition

 A litre is a cubic decimetre, which is the volume of a cube 10 centimetres × 10 centimetres × 10 centimetres (1 L ≡ 1 dm^{3} ≡ 1000 cm^{3}).
 Hence 1 L ≡ 0.001 m^{3} ≡ 1000 cm^{3}; and 1 m^{3} (i.e. a cubic metre, which is the SI unit for volume) is exactly 1000 L.

 From 1901 to 1964, the litre was defined as the volume of one kilogram of pure water at maximum density (+3.98 °C) and standard pressure.
-The kilogram was in turn specified as the mass of the International Prototype of the Kilogram (a specific platinum/iridium cylinder) and was intended to be of the same mass as the 1 litre of water referred to above.
+The kilogram was in turn specified as the mass of the International Prototype of the Kilogram (a specific platinum/iridium cylinder) and was intended to be the same mass as the 1 litre of water referred to above.
 It was subsequently discovered that the cylinder was around 28 parts per million too large and thus, during this time, a litre was about 1.000028 dm3.
 Additionally, the mass–volume relationship of water (as with any fluid) depends on temperature, pressure, purity and isotopic uniformity.
-In 1964, the definition relating the litre to mass was superseded by the current one.
-Although the litre is not an SI unit, it is accepted by the CGPM (the standards body that defines the SI) for use with the SI.
-CGPM defines the litre and its acceptable symbols.
+In 1964, the definition relating the litre to mass was superseded.
+The litre is not an SI unit and is no longer described by the BIPM as accepted for use with the SI.

 A litre is equal in volume to the millistere, an obsolete non-SI metric unit formerly customarily used for dry measure.

 Explanation

 Litres are most commonly used for items (such as fluids and solids that can be poured) which are measured by the capacity or size of their container, whereas cubic metres (and derived units) are most commonly used for items measured either by their dimensions or their displacements.
 The litre is often also used in some calculated measurements, such as density (kg/L), allowing an easy comparison with the density of water.

 One litre of water has a mass of almost exactly one kilogram when measured at its maximal density, which occurs at 3.984 °C. It follows, therefore, that 1/1000 of a litre, known as one millilitre (1 mL), of water has a mass of about 1 g, while 1000 litres of water has a mass of about 1000 kg (1 tonne or megagram).

 This relationship holds because the gram was originally defined as the mass of 1 mL of water; however, this definition was abandoned in 1799 because the density of water changes with temperature and, very slightly, with pressure.

-It is now known that the density of water also depends on the isotopic ratios of the oxygen and hydrogen atoms in a particular sample.
+The density of water also depends on the isotopic ratios of the oxygen and hydrogen atoms in a particular sample.
 Modern measurements of Vienna Standard Mean Ocean Water, which is pure distilled water with an isotopic composition representative of the average of the world's oceans, show that it has a density of 0.999975±0.000001 kg/L at its point of maximum density (3.984 °C) under one standard atmosphere (101.325 kPa) of pressure.